fastoch/TypeScript_DaveGray/README.md

 ## Starter code modifications

+When using Vite to initialize a new TS project, it generates various folders and files for us = the starter code.

 In the **src** folder, we can delete the pre-existing **counter.ts** file.
 We can also delete the **typescript.svg** file.